Disability Laws, Definitions, and Policies

 As noted above, approved reasonable accommodations should not lessen course requirements, reduce academic standards, or fundamentally alter a course, educational program, or activity.
 If an instructor is concerned that any of a student’s approved accommodations may fundamentally alter a course requirement or otherwise compromise the integrity of their course, the instructor should discuss alternative solutions with the student or the Disability Services Coordinator.

 Release of Information

-Morningside College recognizes student’s privacy and the federal law regarding the confidentiality of students’ educational records.
+Morningside University recognizes student’s privacy and the federal law regarding the confidentiality of students’ educational records.
 Under the Family Educational Rights and Privacy Act (FERPA), a student’s “education records” records are confidential.
-Under most circumstances, your education records cannot not be released without your written and signed consent.
-In order to authorize the College’s Disability Services office to receive and review records relevant to providing student disability services, students are asked to complete the following form:
+Under most circumstances, your education records cannot be released without your written and signed consent.
+In order to authorize the University’s Disability Services office to receive and review records relevant to providing student disability services, students are asked to complete the following form:

 Please note that parents are a wonderful source of support and students are encouraged to have open communications with their parents or other significant family members.
 However, students over the age of eighteen are legal adults, and are responsible for the student’s own accommodation requests and disability-related decisions.

 Student Life Accommodations

 Services and activities are provided to Morningside’s students outside educational programs, such as campus housing, health services, financial aid, student employment, placement services, orientation, registration, library access, recreation, food services, student activity programs, student organizations, commencement, and other cultural and social programs and activities.
 Qualified students with disabilities who need accommodations/modifications for equal access to these services and activities are generally expected to request accommodations through the Disability Services office.